Click here to go to the main page

 1904-1906 Luttenberg (Ov): church St. Cornelius

 Three-aisled church in neo-Gothic style.
-Like the church in Hertme it has a wide central aisle and narrow side-aisles.
+Like the church in Hertme it had a wide central aisle and narrow side-aisles.
+In 1920 the church was extended with wider side-aisles.

 1905-1906 Cothen (U): church H.H.
 Petrus en Paulus

 Basilican church in neo-Gothic style.
-Te Riele was forced to abandon the direction he took with his previous two churches and gave this church a nave and side-aisles of more traditional width.
+Te Riele was forced to abandon the direction he took with his previous churches in Hertme and Luttenberg and gave this church a nave and side-aisles of more traditional width.

 1907 Wijk bij Duurstede (U): enlargement church St. Jan Baptist

-New choir with lateral chapels and transept in neo-Gothic style for an older church.
+New choir with lateral chapels and transept in neo-Gothic style for an older church in neo-Classical style.
+In 1928 Te Riele designed a tower for the same church, but it was not built.

 1908-1915 Deventer (Ov): restoration Bergkerk